rs028/atmosch-R/README.md

 =========

 atmosch-R is a collection of [R](http://www.r-project.org/) functions for atmospheric chemistry, mass spectrometry, data processing and analysis.
-It is compatible with the [openair](https://davidcarslaw.github.io/openair/) package.

 Use of this software is free (see `LICENSE.md`), but please acknowledge or cite, as appropriate, if you use it.
 Comments, suggestions, requests, reports of